DIY Ice Cream Preschool Alphabet Games & Number Games

 Preschool learning should be fun and based on play, so summer is great for learning too!
 Pretty much every kid loves ice cream, so these preschool alphabet games and preschool number games all about ice cream are sure to make some happy moments for your child!

 Why are these ice cream learning games awesome??

-- They cost pennies to make.
+- They cost pennies.

 - Your preschool child can play with them in so many ways the fun last for hours on different days!

 - Easy and obvious prize for celebrating at the end – enjoy an ice cream treat together!

 It doesn’t get much better than that!
 Huge mom win as far as mom effort vs. kid fun and learning balance!

 Remember, at this age the best way to incorporate preschool learning is through play.
 Preschool children learn by exploring the world around them using their natural curiosity.
 Don’t let this activity become worksheet type learning.
 It is meant to be silly and fun – these are preschool alphabet games and preschool number games, not work!